 Yet, as we discussed in a recent blog post, these teams suffer the same vulnerabilities as everyone in today’s Coronavirus pandemic – and plant operators are challenged to keep them in the field.

-In recent years, thermoelectric power generation facilities have turned to piloted drones to gain a birds-eye view of equipment and facility perimeters at faster speeds and with lower risk than on-the-ground maintenance crews.
-Yet piloted drones require skilled pilots, working in shifts on an employee or outsourced basis.
+In recent years, thermoelectric power generation facilities have turned to piloted drones technology for data collection and capture images of equipment and facility perimeters at faster speeds and with lower risk than on-the-ground maintenance crews.
+Yet piloted drones for the energy market require skilled pilots, working in shifts on an employee or outsourced basis.
 For remote locations, drones and their equipment need to be transported and set up before use – making these solutions slow to deploy in times of crisis.
 Finally, piloted drones are subject to human error.
 Pilot oversight or distraction can result in missed indicators of problems that can lead to avoidable downtime or even dangerous malfunctions.

 The New Way

-As we discuss, autonomous drones are meeting the challenges of cost-effective, yet efficient and accurate monitoring of thermoelectric power plants.
+As we discuss, autonomous drones in the power industry are meeting the challenges of cost-effective, yet efficient and accurate monitoring of thermoelectric power plants collecting information, improving safety and providing high quality data.
 Big energy production facilities such as those of Enel and Florida Power & Light (FPL) are utilizing Percepto’s autonomous drones to boost efficiency and productivity while promoting the security of their site and safety of employees.

 Flying prescheduled and diverse predefined missions with multiple payloads, and with Beyond Visual Line of Sight (BVLoS) capabilities and licensing – autonomous drone systems like Percepto’s are able to take over inspections when manpower isn’t available in times of crisis like today.